RatanShreshtha/nerd-comics/README.md

-# nerd-comics
+# Nerd Comics

-A browser extension for getting your daily dose of nerd comics.
+A browser extension for getting your daily dose of nerd/geek comic site.